This 12 month programme consists of four taught modules, and a research project carried out over the summer.

 To broaden students understanding of the range of quantitative and qualitative psychological research methods available to them.

-To familiarise students to the concepts, underlying principles and general purposes of basic and advanced data analysis techniques in psychology.
+To familiarise students with the concepts, underlying principles and general purposes of basic and advanced data analysis techniques in psychology.

-(LO1) Students will be able to critically evaluate the principles underlying qualitative and quantitative research methodologies.
+(LO1) Critically evaluate the principles underlying qualitative and quantitative research methodologies.

-(LO2) Students will be able to demonstrate a comprehensive understanding of how to choose a particular research design and method of analysis to answer a research question.
+(LO2) Select an appropriate research design and method of analysis to answer a research question.

-(LO3) Students will be able to apply the techniques relevant to conducting descriptive and inferential statistics.
+(LO3) Apply appropriate techniques for conducting descriptive and inferential statistics.

 (S1) Communication, oral, written and visual.
 Academic writing including referencing skills.